TaskMasterErnest/taskmasterernest.github.io/content/posts/012-kubernetes-admission-controllers.md

 Kubernetes has an API Server which acts as the central location for all requests coming into the cluster.
 If you are thinking that the API server resides in the control plane of a Kubernetes cluster—you are right!

-The API Server exposes itself via an HTTP REST endpoint where users/clients connect to an send their requests.
+The API Server exposes itself via an HTTP REST endpoint where users/clients connect to and send their requests.
 These requests go through the following main stages: authentication ==> authorization ==> admission.

 Read all about the API Server and the request flow [here](https://taskmasterernest.github.io/posts/008-a-dive-into-the-kubernetes-api-server/#kubernetes-http-request-flow).

-Before we get to what Admission Controllers actually are, let us refresh our memories on that Controllers are in Kubernetes.
+Before we get to what admission controllers actually are, let us refresh our memories of what controllers are in Kubernetes.
 A Controller is a control loop that observes the state of a cluster, compares it with the desired state, and takes action to reconcile the actual state with the desired state.

-What an Admission Controller does it to intercept API requests made to the API server, makes sure the requests pass a certain criterium before being persisted in the etcd datastore.
+What an Admission Controller does to intercept API requests made to the API server, makes sure the requests pass a certain criterion before being persisted in the etcd datastore.

-Tying that into the Controller definition, the Admission Controller listens for requests being made to the API server, it intercepts these requests, checks if they match with the desired state of the cluster and then take some action depending on their findings.
+Tying that into the Controller definition, the Admission Controller listens for requests being made to the API server, intercepts these requests, checks if they match with the desired state of the cluster, and then take some action depending on their findings.

 ---